-Writer: Kathryn Spracklin Editor: Winnifred Assmann Designer: Gillian Boyd Project sponsor: Thomas Fink Project owner: Harold V. J. Clark, CHRP
+Writer: Kathryn Spracklin Editors: Winnifred Assmann, Jay Istvanffy Designer: Gillian Boyd Project owner: Harold V. J. Clark, CHRP

 The Service Plan 2009/2010 - 2011/2012 is a publication of the Legal Services Society (LSS).
 LSS is a non-government organization that provides legal aid to British Columbians.
 LSS is funded primarily by the provincial government, and also receives grants from the Law Foundation and the Notary Foundation.
 Thank you to the LSS staff and others who kindly allowed us to use their photographs in this plan.
 Sixteen of the images of people are stock photos.
 The LSS Service Plan 2009/2010 - 2011/2012 is also available in PDF on the LSS website at www.lss.bc.ca.